Scalable Cross-Attention Transformer for Cooperative Multi-AP OFDM Uplink Reception: System model and problem formulation

 \subsection{Assumptions}

-\begin{itemize} \item A1: Time and frequency synchronization between the UE and APs is either ideal, or residual offsets are within a small bounded range handled by the receiver. \item A2: Pilot positions (pilot mask) are known a priori and are common to all APs. \item A3: Fronthaul: unless otherwise stated, we assume a low-latency, lossless fronthaul (e.g., optical fiber) that allows centralized processing of raw observations $\{\mathbf{Y}^{(r)}\}_{r=1}^{N_R}$, where \(N_R\) is the number of APs. \end{itemize}
+\begin{itemize} \item A1: Time and frequency synchronization between the UE and APs is either ideal or the residual offsets are within a small bounded range handled by the receiver. \item A2: Pilot positions (pilot mask) are fixed and common to all APs, but are not explicitly provided as side information to the neural receivers. \item A3: Low-latency, lossless fronthaul (e.g., optical fiber) allowing centralized processing of raw observations $\{\mathbf{Y}^{(r)}\}_{r=1}^{N_R}$, where \(N_R\) is the number of APs. \end{itemize}